Home Our People Gregory S. Milligan, CTP

 Chief Restructuring Officer

 • Chief Restructuring Officer and President of Austin Bergstrom Landhost Enterprises, Inc., a non-profit public facilities corporation acting as an instrumentality of the City of Austin to operate the Hilton Austin Airport Hotel, a four-story facility with 262 guest rooms and 18,000 square feet of meeting space located adjacent to the passenger terminal at Austin Bergstrom International Airport.
-A settlement was achieved with a vulture bondholder fund to refinance $60MM of bond debt for $30MM through the issuance of $45.6MM of new bonds, which provided capital to renovate the property and for other purposes.
+A settlement with a vulture bondholder fund refinanced $60MM of bond debt for $30MM through the issuance of $46.3MM of new bond debt, which provided approximately $15MM for capital expenditures to improve the property and other purposes.
+Greg continues to serve as President of the restructured entity.

 • Chief Restructuring Officer of Galveston Bay Properties, LLC, an E&P company and debtor in a Chapter 11 case pending in San Antonio, Texas with approximately 20,000 acres under lease from the State of Texas in the shallow waters of the Gulf of Mexico with 124 well bores and 23 producing wells during the case.
 Approximately two months after being appointed as CRO, a plan was confirmed that converted $3.56MM of DIP loans to equity and infused another $3.44MM of cash into the debtor at the Effective Date for additional equity.
 The total investment of $7MM obtained a controlling stake in both the debtor and its affiliated company that operated the fields.
 The Plan also provided for the repayment of all debt to all creditors.